The Marrying Kind: Critical response

 The Marrying Kind received mainly positive reviews.
 Mae Tinee of the Chicago Tribune described the film as having "a great many funny situations and some expert dialog," while also capturing perfectly "the frictions and frustrations which affect a middle class couple in what is aptly described as 'a nervous world.'"
 The Deseret News notes the film as "a heartwarming story of a young couple in love."
 Marjory Adams of The Boston Globe positively noted the humor of certain scenes, but stated in conclusion that "you would never wish to include Miss Holliday and Mr. Ray in your list of acquaintances.
 They would be too exhausting."
 Bosley Crowther of The New York Times remarked on the successful hilarities, and the contrast between moments and the "bittersweet comprehension of the thorniness of the way that stretches out for two young people after they have taken marriage vows."

+The Brooklyn Eagle was strongly positive: [Aldo Ray] and Miss Holliday make a balanced team, each pulling their own weight, neither one mere background for the other.
+It is this combination of strong personalities, I think, that makes 'The Marrying Kind' a 'real' picture about 'real' people....In addition to the performances of the stars, the support of an excellent cast, and Cukor's slick direction, the thing that puts 'The Marrying Kind' into the sparkling comedy class is the script by Ruth Gordon and Garson Kanin.
+It's down-to-earth stuff, language that anybody recognizes as the talk of common usage."